License Windows Server VMs on Azure Stack HCI

 |Future editions (Evergreen)||X|

-Tutorial: Windows Server subscription
+Activate Windows Server subscription

 Windows Server subscription enables you to subscribe to Windows Server guest licensing on Azure Stack HCI through Azure.
+For the Windows Server subscription fees, see the Add-on workloads (optional) section in the Azure Stack HCI pricing page.

 How does Windows Server subscription work?